Safety Deposit Current Accounts Bill [HL]

 Overview

-This bill mandates that all banks and building societies in England and Wales offer a new type of account: the "safety deposit current account."
-This account guarantees that customer deposits are held securely as cash, separate from the bank's assets, and are immediately available for withdrawal.
+This bill mandates that all banks and building societies in England and Wales offer a new type of account: the "safety deposit current account".
+This account is designed to provide customers with a secure place to keep their cash, separate from the bank's assets, with immediate access.

 Description